Sustainable Business with phiyond: Key Milestones

 BMBF funding measure GRoW - Water as Global Resource ends after four years

 With the funding measure "Water as Global Resource (GRoW)" as part of the BMBF framework programme "Research for Sustainable Development (FONA)", the Federal Ministry of Education and Research (BMBF) contributes to the achievement of SDG 6.
 GRoW comprises 12 international cooperation projects with 90 partner institutions from Germany and more than 40 case studies worldwide, in which about 300 experts from research, politics and practice participated over a period of four years.
 GRoW projects have published their findings on the protection of water resources in a globalised world in overarching recommendations.
-An overview of the most innovative GRoW products can be found in the BMBF Atlas of Water Innovations and in Technical Briefs for practitioners. adelphi leads the networking and transfer project "GRoWnet", which accompanies tresourceshe GRoW research activities in the transfer of their research results and problem-solving approaches into politics and practice.
+An overview of the most innovative GRoW products can be found in the BMBF Atlas of Water Innovations and in Technical Briefs for practitioners. adelphi research leads the networking and transfer project "GRoWnet", which accompanies tresourceshe GRoW research activities in the transfer of their research results and problem-solving approaches into politics and practice.
 The funding measure is supervised by the Project Management Agency Karlsruhe (PTKA) on behalf of the BMBF.